mpvosseller/aws-web-pub/README.md

 - `projectName` uniquely identifies a project within an AWS account.
 If you try to deploy more than one site with the same `projectName` they will overwrite each other.
 - `publishDir` is a path to the directory of web assets to publish.
 This should be relative to the configuration file.
+- `deleteOldFiles` is optional and indicates whether old files (files that are in the S3 bucket but not in `publishDir`) should be deleted.
+This defaults to `true`.
 - `notFoundPath` is optional and identifies an html file to use for the content of 404 responses.
 This should be relative to `publishDir` and prefixed with a `/`.
 - `isSinglePageApp` is optional and when set to `true` it optimizes the configuration for single page applications.
 In this mode `404` errors are converted to `200` and return the root document.
 When this is enabled the `notFoundPath` property is ignored.
 - `domains` is an optional array and describes custom domains to use.
 The first entry will be the primary domain and any subsequent entries will be configured to redirect to the primary.